 "For the first time, let's take these two fields that are really cutting-edge in pediatric cancer research and see if we can use genetics to inform what we're doing in immunotherapy, and propose a new concept called immunogenomics," Sondel said.

 Genomics and immunotherapy, it turns out, are a pretty good match for each other.
 Researchers can use genomics to determine the best targets for immunotherapy, meaning a higher likelihood of killing the cancer cells, as well as leaving the healthy cells unharmed.

 The idea worked.
-While over 100 separate pediatric centers competed for the grant, the University of Wisconsin, along with six other collaborating institutions, was awarded the multi-million dollar grant, and the Dream Team was born.
+While more than 100 separate pediatric centers competed for the grant, the University of Wisconsin — along with six other collaborating institutions — was awarded the multimillion-dollar grant and the Dream Team was born.

 "We're now finishing the sixth year of our four-year grant that actually has become an eight-year grant, Sondel said.

 The Dream Team designation has reaped other benefits, as well.
 When the National Cancer Institute announced a competition to create a network for pediatric cancer clinical trials, which would provide funding to accelerate and improve clinical trials, the Dream Team's member institutions were able to show that they already had the infrastructure in place to make it happen.